-Finally, 1115 waivers, which also provide flexibility for regional implementation and variation in benefits, can include allowances for federal matching funds for Medicaid expenditures that otherwise would not quality for funding.85 As an example of state flexibility, Virginia originally intended to implement its integrated MLTSS program (Commonwealth Coordinated Care Plus) through an 1115 waiver.
-However, it realized after several months of planning and negotiations that Virginia's existing Medicaid program cost trends made the 1115 cost neutrality requirements challenging, especially if unanticipated future costs arose for this vulnerable population.
-Instead, Virginia changed course and worked closely with its CMS central office to migrate to a 1915(b)/(c) waiver, which provided the flexibilities needed for their program.86
+Finally, 1115 waivers, which also provide flexibility for regional implementation and variation in benefits, can include allowances for federal matching funds for Medicaid expenditures that otherwise would not qualify for funding.
+100 As an example of state flexibility, Virginia originally intended to implement its integrated MLTSS program (Commonwealth Coordinated Care Plus) through an 1115 waiver.
+However, it realized after several months of planning and negotiations that Virginia's existing Medicaid program cost trends made the 1115 cost neutrality requirements challenging, particularly if unanticipated future costs arose for this vulnerable population.
+Instead, Virginia changed course and worked closely with its CMS central office to migrate to a 1915(b)/(c) waiver, which provided the flexibilities needed for its program.
+101